 Plus, sometimes saving a 20% deposit feels like an impossible goal, especially if you’re paying a lot of money in rent.

 A low deposit mortgage means you may have to pay LMI premiums.
-This cost can range from several thousand dollars into the tens of thousands, depending on your deposit size and the cost of the property.
+Depending on your deposit size and the property’s price, this cost can range from several thousand dollars to the tens of thousands.

-You also pay more interest with a low deposit mortgage, which is simply because you’re borrowing more money.
-Let’s look at a basic example.
+You also pay more interest with a low deposit mortgage simply because you’re borrowing more money; let’s look at a basic example.

 Full versus low deposit home loans